Dvir545/AWS-game-challenge/README.md

 ## Credits
 (all sources used are under commercially royalty-free licence)

 * Most visual assets by Kenmi
 * Virtual Mobile Keyboard by Lilly Games
 * Gamer font by memesbruh03
 * SFX by pixabay
 * Background Music by Suno.ai

+Made by Ohad Klein and Dvir Klein

 *This game was made for and submitted to the AWS Game-Builder Challenge 2025*